Knowing what to expect with a Great Dane puppy is near to impossible!

-There is almost nothing more special than a Great Dane puppy!
-Both of us have 5 month old pups right now and have recently been going through that insane time where they seem to grow right in front of our eyes.
+There is almost nothing more special (and unpredictable) than a Great Dane puppy!
+There is this insane time where your new puppy seems to grow right in front of your eyes.

 When you bring a Great Dane puppy into your home, you are literally bringing an infant to the family!